shi-ang/SurvivalEVAL/.github/pull_request_template.md

 ## Mandatory Checklist

+- [ ] All new or modified features have corresponding test cases.

 - [ ] I have run all the tests, using `pytest --all`, and this is the log I get:

 ```
 paste the results you get from running pytest tests here.
 ```

+- [ ] All new functions, classes, and modules contain clear docstrings and inline comments.

 - [ ] All jupyter notebooks are runnable with expected results.